kevinding0218/InterviewDocuments/Q and A/Interview - React.md

 		```
 ### State
 - Whilst props allow you to pass data down the component tree (and hence trigger an UI update), state is used to change the component, well, state from within.
 Changes to state also trigger an UI update.
+- Only class-based components can define and use `state` .
+You can of course pass the `state` down to functional components, but these then can't directly edit it.
+- `state` simply is a property of the component class, you have to call it  `state` though - the name is not optional.
+You can then access it via  `this.state` in your class JSX code (which you return in the required  `render()` method).
+- Whenever  `state` changes (taught over the next lectures), the component will re-render and reflect the new state.
+The difference to  `props` is, that this happens within one and the same component - you don't receive new data (`props` ) from outside!
 - E.g:
 	- **NewPost Component:**
 ```javascript